 [Head Count of prior month] - [terminations of this month] + [New hires of this month] = [Head Count of this month]

-Talking about Head Count month to month is relatively easy in that it’s the last day of the month’s head count.
+Talking about Head Count month to month is relatively easy in that it is the count the last day of the month.
 Terminations and new hires can easily be summed up within a single month without needing to adjust anything.

 However, what does it mean for head count of longer time periods?
-For example, what is the quarterly head count or yearly head count under these situations?
+For example, what is the quarterly or yearly head count under these situations?
 It gets a little harder to define those.
-This is where you can interpret head count differently across longer time periods.
-Generally there are two ways to handle head count for longer periods.
+This is where you can interpret it differently across longer time periods.
+Generally there are two ways to handle longer periods.

 - End of the period